masterelf425900/Tiles-Tapestry/README.md

 - lock individual images to prevent auto layout

 ## Note
-Some fo the functionalities are quite barebones like zooming which feels really quite sluggish but they do "work".
+Some of the functionalities are quite barebones like zooming which feels really quite sluggish but they do "work".

 ![Showcase.png](https://github.com/masterelf425900/Tiles-Tapestry/blob/main/Images/Showcase.png)